Accelerating Transfer Function Update for Distance Map based Volume Rendering

 \firstsection{Introduction}

 Direct volume rendering is an important technique to get insight into a volume dataset.
 Direct volume rendering has the advantage of not relying on volume segmentations while producing high quality renders.
 The main technique in direct volume rendering is volume ray casting where a ray is cast from the camera eye point to every pixel in the target render image~\cite{levoy_1988, krueger_2003}.
 Discrete steps are taken along the ray covering the volume's bounding geometry.
 At each position the corresponding volume's voxel values are sampled and interpolated.
 Those sampled voxel values are then mapped using a transfer function (TF) to rendered color and opacity values as described by Kniss et al.~\cite{kniss_2002}.
 This can be done by either using a 1D mapping from intensities, or a 2D mapping from intensities and gradient magnitude.
-Voxels along a single ray's path are blended together for the final projected pixel color in the rendered image.\\ The high computational demands of volume rendering pose a challenge but with the growing computing performance of graphics processing units (GPUs) in recent years and optimized acceleration techniques volume rendering with high interactive frame-rates and high rendering resolutions became a reality.
-Even especially demanding use cases as volume rendering in virtual reality are possible~\cite{fons_2018, elbeheiry_2019, kalarat_2019, faludi_2019_complete, scholl_2019, waschk_2020, nysjo_2020, faludi_2021, gao_2022}.\\ Two important acceleration techniques are early ray termination and empty space skipping.
+Voxels along a single ray's path are blended together for the final projected pixel color in the rendered image.

+The high computational demands of volume rendering pose a challenge but with the growing computing performance of graphics processing units (GPUs) in recent years and optimized acceleration techniques volume rendering with high interactive frame-rates and high rendering resolutions became a reality.
+Even especially demanding use cases as volume rendering in virtual reality are possible~\cite{fons_2018, elbeheiry_2019, kalarat_2019, faludi_2019_complete, scholl_2019, waschk_2020, nysjo_2020, faludi_2021, gao_2022}.

+Two important acceleration techniques are early ray termination and empty space skipping.
 Early ray termination stops the ray stepping iteration for a given pixel as soon as the aggregated opacity exceeds a certain threshold.
 Empty space skipping allows to step over voxel positions along the ray that do not contribute to the output pixel's color.
-This is done by using an acceleration data structure providing information about how much space can be skipped\cite{engel_2006}.\\ Our paper demonstrates an acceleration technique for a certain part of distance map based empty space skipping as described by Deakin and Knackstedt~\cite{deakin_2019}.
-We show how the acceleration data structure (the distance map) can be recomputed faster which is required in case the TF is altered.
-This is achieved by subdividing the whole volume's intensity range into partitions.
-We derive individual distance maps from the respective intensity partitions.
-Given a newly changed TF, these partitioned distance maps can be efficiently combined into an updated distance map.
+This is done by using an acceleration data structure providing information about how much space can be skipped\cite{engel_2006}.